 It’s not uncommon for a person to have over 4 pieces of personal technology with 3 of them on their person at any one time.

 We need to ask ourselves the question ‘Do we really need it?’

 Who actually needs to be connected to the internet every moment of every day?

-I LOVE thinking about how exciting my life could be in a few months or years time, but I imagine it so frequently and vividly that sometimes it takes precedence over the task in hand…
+I LOVE thinking about how exciting my life could be in a few months or years’ time, but I imagine it so frequently and vividly that sometimes it takes precedence over the task at hand…

 You might be like me, or you might be more inclined to stew over the past instead.

 Either way, this needs to be limited.

 Do your best to stay in the present moment for as long as possible and you’ll find your life becomes simpler for a whole host of reasons.

 Do you simplify your life in any way that isn’t on the list?
 I’d love to hear it!